 Take a deep breath and imagine yourself in a garden or sitting beneath a leafy green tree rustling gently in the breeze.
 Birds are chirping, and you smell the sweet scent of spring flowers.
 Maybe, you hear the sound of children giggling with excitement as they jump from rock to rock or the quiet chatter of seniors gardening nearby.
 How do you feel?
 We all know the joy and calm we feel when experiencing the natural world around us.
-So it should be no surprise that scientists say green spaces significantly improve our overall health.
-Research continues to show that simply living near a park makes you healthier.
-In addition, spending time in a park, whether walking, biking, or just relaxing, boosts your psychological and physical well-being.
+So it should be no surprise scientific research confirms that simply living near a park makes you healthier and spending time in a park, whether walking, biking, or just relaxing, boosts your psychological and physical wellbeing.
 On the next page are four different ways one can experience the benefit of neighborhood parks.